wekeo/eo-data-vis-good-practice-guide/docs/source/05_what_can_eo_observe/05_3_oceans.rst

 For example visualisations, with discussions, see the :ref:`oceans and sea ice visualisations<oceans-sea-ice>` section.

+Get ideas on how to access and work with `ocean data <https://youtu.be/7NRZQ9l6wnA?t=5961>`_.

-For access to Copernicus ocean data please see the `Copernicus Marine Service <https://marine.copernicus.eu/>`_.
+For access to Copernicus ocean data please visit the `Copernicus Marine Service <https://marine.copernicus.eu/>`_.